Veronica J. Fabian MSW, RSW

 For more information about CBT:

-EFT is a short-term (8-20 sessions) and structured approach to couples' therapy developed by psychologists Dr. Sue Johnson and Dr. Les Greenberg in the 1980s.
-According to its website (https://iceeft.com), EFT is considered one of the most empirically validated forms of couples therapy.
+EFT is a short-term (8-20 sessions), structured approach to couples' and family therapy developed by psychologists Dr. Sue Johnson and Dr. Les Greenberg in the 1980's.

-Secure attachment begins in childhood when there is at least one emotionally available, empathic and nurturing parent/primary caregiver on a consistent (enough) basis.
-When this isn't the case, however, a child becomes insecure, anxious and mistrustful and learn that he/she can't rely on others for help.
+Secure attachment begins in childhood when there is at least one emotionally available, empathic and nurturing parent (or primary caregiver) on a consistent basis.
+When this isn't the case, however, a child becomes insecure, anxious and mistrustful and learns that he/she can't rely on others for help.

-He/she will, by default, develop ways to cope with their sadness, hurt, fear and stress on their own, eg. by shutting down or angry escalations/protests - habits/patterns that will impact their future love relationships and close friendships.
+Instead, he/she will, by default, develop damaging ways of coping with their sadness, hurt, fear and stress on their own: usually by either shutting down or escalating in anger. ➡️ These distorted coping habits will negatively impact their future love relationships and close friendships.

-As adults, any distress or distance/separation in our close relationships (partner, relative or good friend) is interpreted by our brains as danger /a threat to our security.
-Losing the emotional connection to a loved one as a child and as an adult threatens our sense of security and triggers a primal fear of abandonment in the amygdala (fear centre of our brain).
+Even as fully grown adults, any distress, conflict, distance or separation in our important relationships (partner, close relative or friend) is interpreted by our brains as danger /a threat to our security.
+Losing our emotional connection to a loved one (as a child and as an adult) threatens our sense of security and triggers a primal fear of abandonment in the amygdala (the fear centre of our brain).

-When incoming information from our partner /loved one is positive/reassuring or familiar, the amygdala is calm.
+Fight, flight or freeze.
+When incoming information from our partner /loved one is positive, reassuring and familiar, our amygdala is calm.
 However, when it perceives threatening or unfamiliar information, it increases our brain's anxiety level.

-When our brain's anxiety level is elevated, we go into self-preservation mode: often doing what we did to survive/cope in childhood when we felt afraid, anxious, panicked, sad, insecure (threatened), etc. and our parents/primary caregivers weren't available (able or willing) to comfort us and help us manage these frightening feelings.
+When our brain's anxiety level is elevated, we go into self-preservation mode: often resorting to what we did to survive/cope in childhood when we felt afraid, anxious, panicked, sad, insecure, threatened, etc. and our parents (primary caregivers) weren't available (they were unable or unwilling) to comfort us and help us manage these frightening feelings.